zacx-z/jDirector/README.md

 #### The Future Object

-`jD.Future` is the return value of many functions of `jD.Director`, such as `wait` and `constant`.
-It has functions of the same names that are added through `jD.Director.addFunc`.
+`jD.Future` is the return value of many commands of `jD.Director`, such as `wait` and `constant`.
+It has commands of the same names.
 However, the execution of them will be delayed.
 So it is the "future".

 `new jD.Future(director)`: Contructor.
 Should be provided a valid `jD.Director` object.